SAP-samples/btp-developer-guide-cap/documentation/change-tracking/5-deploy-to-kyma.md

 ::: tip

-With the ***helm upgrade --install*** command you can install a new chart as well as upgrade an existing chart.
+With the ***helm upgrade --install*** command, you can install a new chart as well as upgrade an existing chart.
 :::
 The outcome of installation will look something like this: